OpenTechSchool-Dortmund/otsconf_private/app/jade/modals/coc.md

 We expect participants to follow these rules at conference and workshop venues and conference-related social events.

 We gladly adapted this document from [Reject.JS's code of conduct](http://rejectjs.org/code-of-conduct/).
-Thank you for reading it, we can't wait to welcome you in Salzburg!
+Thank you for reading it, we can't wait to welcome you in Dortmund!